Are you struggling to make sales?

 This doesn’t mean you need to write extensively about your products, or that your post should be ABOUT your products.
 But a brief mention can help your readers find useful products, while also increasing your own sales.

-This final tip is a more indirect way of making sales through your blog content, but is also one of the most powerful and effective.
+This final strategy is a more indirect way of making sales through your blog content, but is also one of the most powerful and effective.

 As I already alluded to above, our email list is the primary tool we use here at Boom Social to get leads and sales.
 In fact, 85% of our sales are generated directly through our list!

 This means we always need to be thinking about how we can move our blog visitors into our list.
 We use all of the strategies listed above to do this.
 This means we promote our free e-products (which are available with email signup) in our:

 - Calls to action at the end of blog posts

 - Internal links within posts